-Email is the way that messages are exchanged between individuals or small groups.
+E-mail is the way that messages are exchanged between individuals or small groups.
 Just as the fax improved letter delivery, email has raised it to a new level again.
 Email is the medium of choice for modern business.
-It is fast, it is cheep and it is efficient.
+It is fast, it is cheap and it is efficient.

-Lets look a little more closely at how it works.

-Very simply, you type a message and send it to the recipient.
-But the difference is that unlike a letter, an email is usually delivered within minutes, anywhere in the world.
-And not only can you send formatted text, you can also attach pictures, movies and programs.
+Let's look a little more closely at how it works.
+Very simply, you type a message and send it to the recipient But, the difference is that, unlike a letter, an email is usually delivered within minutes, anywhere in the world.
+Not only can you send formatted text, you can also attach pictures, movies and programs.

-Another advantage is that email programs automatically archive the email so that you always have a record of your correspondence, and of corse they have spell checkers.

-Also, it is just as easy to send emails to groups of people as it is to individuals.
+Another advantage is that e-mail programs automatically archive the email so that you always have a record of your correspondence and, of course, they have spell-checkers.
+Also, it is just as easy to send e-mails to groups of people, as it is to individuals.
 All of this sounds good, but it does not stop there.
-You can configure your email system to automatically notify you when you email is delivered and when it is read.
+You can configure your email system to automatically notify you where your e-mail is delivered and when it is read.
 The uses go on.
-(You may have guessed by now that I am a big fan of email.)
+You may have guessed by now that I am a big fan of e-mail.

 Once you receive an email, your options increase.
 Normally you read it on screen, but you can also print it should that be easier.
-After it is read, it is very easy to reply and normally you include the original email.
+After it is read, it is very easy to reply to and, normally, you include the original email.
 When replying to questions asked, you can easily insert your answers under each question, which saves having to retype the question.

-Because it is so easy to forward emails, you should be very careful about including any criticism or people or events.
-Even if the email is not deliberately forwarded to an unintended recipient it is easy to debate another topic back and forth, each time adding to what was said before, and then to widen the audience for that topic forgetting that there is a damming criticism lurking at the bottom.
+Because it is so easy to forward emails, you should be very careful about including any criticism of people or events.
+Even if the email is not deliberately forwarded to an unintended recipient, it is easy to debate another topic, back and forth, each time adding to what was said before and then, to widen the audience for that topic, forgetting that there is a damming criticism lurking at the bottom.

-Newsgroups
+News Groups

 A newsgroup is an open forum where groups can discuss things.
 What things?
 Just about anything.
-There are work related newsgroups where programmers for example exchange views and ask for problems to be solved, right through the spectrum of handcraft, genealogy, sport, politics, investments, religion and freemasonry.
-A couple of the members of St Alban's Lodge joined a newsgroup about the particular breed of dog that they owned.

-Unless a friend has recommended a newsgroup, the way to join a group is to search for a topic and then have a look at the results of the search.
+There are work related newsgroups where programmers, for example, exchange views and ask for problems to be solved.
+Right through the spectrum of handcraft, genealogy, sport, politics, investments, religion and freemasonry.
+A couple of the members of St Alban's Lodge (Christchurch)joined a newsgroup about the particular breed of dog that they owned.
+Unless a friend has recommended a newsgroup, the way to join one is to search for a topic and then have a look at the results of the search.
 You will usually have several to choose from.
-It is a good idea at first to just 'listen in' and see how the group is going and what the different participants are like.
-A silent listener is known as a "Lurker" in Web speak.

-Once you decide to join the group, treat it like any other bunch of people that you know as you interact with them, but always remember that it is an international group and that colloquial speech or jargon does not usually translate well.

-If you are replying to an existing thread, keep to the topic and keep it brief.
+It is a idea, at first, to just 'listen in' and see how the group is going and what the different participants are like.
+A silent listener is known as a "lurker" in Web speak.
+Once you decide to join the group, treat it like any other bunch of people that you know, as you interact with them, but always remember, that it is an international group and that colloquial speech or jargon does not usually translate well.
+If you are replying to an existing thread keep to the topic and keep it brief.
 Do not just reply to say, "I agree" or "me too".